A $p$-adic Simpson correspondence for smooth proper rigid varieties: The -adic Simpson correspondence

-\end{Theorem} \begin{Remark} Following \cite{anschutz2023hodgetate}, a natural way to prove this would be to show that \Cref{t:p-adicSimpson-proper} extends to perfect complexes.
-We believe that, in principle, this should be possible by our approach if one has a canonical Higgs structure on v-perfect complexes on $X$. \end{Remark} \begin{proof} We begin by defining a natural morphism in $D(X_\et)$
+\begin{Remark} Following \cite{anschutz2023hodgetate}, a natural way to prove this would be to show that \Cref{t:p-adicSimpson-proper} extends to perfect complexes.
+We believe that, in principle, this should be possible by our approach if one has a canonical Higgs structure on perfect complexes on $X_\proet$.
+Indeed, the result about perfect complexes will appear in the upcoming work of Bhatt--Zhang on the Simpson gerbe (cf \Cref{r:Simpson-gerbe}) by a twisting construction that is related to ours. \end{Remark} \begin{proof} We begin by defining a natural morphism in $D(X_\et)$